Mission: To inspire patriotism in action as well as spirit.

 Support Patriotism events and service with donations for posters, books, events, and programs for veterans, students, and the public.

 Raymond Weeks Monument with the Patriotism in Action Wreath at the Patriotism In Action Tribute to the Founder (aka “Driving Force” by Reagan) of National Veterans Day, Birmingham, Linn Park, Nov.
-10 or 11 since 2005.
+10.

 Col. Bob Barefield (USA Ret) on the Michael Hart Radio Show telling listeners about Patriotism in Action events supporting Veterans Day (Personal Leadership for Patriots and Tribute to the Founder of Veterans Day), plus more supporting Veterans Day and the Alabama National Cemetery, www.scalnc.org